Materials-Consortia/OPTIMADE/optimade.rst

     The order is such that the first name applies to the outermost list, the next name to the lists embedded in that list, etc.
     Dimension names defined by the OPTIMADE standard are prefixed by ``dim_``.
     Dimension names defined by database or definition providers MUST be prefixed by the corresponding database or namespace prefix, which SHOULD then be immediately followed by ``dim_``, e.g., ``_exmpl_dim_particles``.
-    If, within one entry, two or more array axes in one or more properties share the same dimension :field:`name`, those represent the same dimension.
+    If, within one entry, two or more list axes in one or more properties share the same dimension :field:`name`, those represent the same dimension.
     For example, let us consider the property :property:`frame_cartesian_site_positions` of the trajectory entry, where the first dimension name is :val:`dim_frames`.
-    Let the trajectory entry in this example have another, one-dimensional, array property :property:`_exmpl_energy`, which in its property definition specifies *the same name*, :val:`dim_frames`, as the name of the axis corresponding to its single dimension.
+    Let the trajectory entry in this example have another, one-dimensional, list property :property:`_exmpl_energy`, which in its property definition specifies *the same name*, :val:`dim_frames`, as the name of the axis corresponding to its single dimension.
     The joint dimension name means the values of :property:`_exmpl_energy` and of :property:`frame_cartesian_site_positions` at index *i* pertain to the same frame.
     If slicing is used to request only parts of the data along the :val:`dim_frames` dimension, that is a request to slice both the properties according to the specified slice.